-Taking a step back for a moment, we return to the Viking pirates, the fearless thieves of the icy north who surprised much of Western Europe when their long-boats suddenly appeared out of the fog of Dark Ages, sacking coastal towns, raiding churches, slaughtering and conquering thousands.
-At the time, the early Christian kingdoms of Western Europe were under two chief assaults: one from Arabic conquerors who invaded Spain and nearly claimed France if not for Charles Martel, grandfather of Charlemagne.
-Similarly in England Alfred the Great beat back the invading Viking raiders from their near total conquest of the British isles.
+Taking a step back for a moment, we return to the Viking pirates, the fearless thieves of the icy north who surprised much of Western Europe when their long-boats suddenly appeared out of the fog of the Dark Ages, sacking coastal towns, raiding churches, slaughtering and conquering thousands.
+At the time, the early Christian kingdoms of Western Europe were under two chief assaults: one from Arabic conquerors who invaded Spain and nearly claimed France (if not for Charles Martel “The Hammer” who was the grandfather of Charlemagne).
+And the other assault was from the Vikings.
+In England Alfred the Great had beaten back the invading Viking raiders from their near total conquest of the British isles.
 But who were these seafaring pirates from the north?
+Why did they leave their northern kingdoms in search of new lands?

-The Viking soul was encapsulated in their long-ship, fiercely clad in dragon-headed shallow boats, capable of carrying ferocious and greedy pirates up the lowest lying rivers and streams.
-Their prize of choice was the gold of the church that lay strewn about Christendom largely in undefended churches, abbeys, and monasteries.
+The Viking soul was encapsulated in their long-ship, fiercely clad in dragon-headed shallow boats, capable of carrying ferocious and greedy pirates up the low lying rivers and streams of England.
+Their prize of choice was the gold of the church that lay strewn about Christendom largely in undefended coastal churches, abbeys, and monasteries.
 Their raids on coastal England were made infamous in the eighth century when they sacked Lindisfarne and plundered the church’s riches, killing many of the monks and selling the rest as slaves in the European markets.
 Eginhard, Charlemagne’s historian and biographer, writes that Viking raids on France were near constant.
-The 9th and 10th centuries were the terrifying age of the Vikings.
+The 9th and 10th centuries was a terrifying epoch: the age of the Vikings.

-By the time Cnut (“Canute”), Prince of Denmark, rose to power following the death of his father Sweyn Forkbeard in AD 1014.
-Sweyn was the son of Harold Bluetooth who founded Denmark as a Christian kingdom.
+By the time Cnut (“Canute”), Prince of Denmark, rose to power following the death of his father Sweyn Forkbeard in AD 1014, the Vikings already owned vast lands across the world.
+Cnut’s father, Sweyn, was the son of Harold Bluetooth who founded Denmark as a Christian kingdom.
 At the time, the Vikings possessed a vast seafaring empire that extended from northern Europe to North America, but Sweyn’s crowning achievement was the British isle.
-Following the second major Viking invasion, Cnut made his primary home and capital in England.
+Following the second major Viking invasion of England, Cnut made his primary home and capital in England.
 He preferred the Anglo-Saxon way of life and he hoped to model his kingship upon Edgar and his enviable years of peace.
 For more than a century, the Vikings had now transformed themselves from pirates into settlers of England.

 With the decline and fall of the house of Wessex, coupled with the death of his father, Cnut initially returned home to Denmark, apparently lacking the will to claim England as his own.
 Before he departed, however, Cnut returned the bodies of his captives to the English shores, each one horribly mutilated -a dark event that foreshadowed things to come.
 Cnut returned the following year to England and he battled with Edmund “Ironsides” until a peace was achieved, dividing the two kingdoms north and south, but Edmund’s death shortly thereafter left open the question of the English crown.